cloudnative-pg/cloudnative-pg/docs/src/declarative_database_management.md

 !!!
 Warning
-    If a Database manifest references an existing database, any fields in the manifest that cannot be set in `ALTER DATABASE` will be dropped silently.
+    If a Database manifest references an existing database, any fields in the manifest that cannot be set in `ALTER DATABASE` will be ignored.
     Notably, the options around encoding and collations, as well as the template used, are immutable and not supported in `ALTER`.